Tianxia-Jia/mcgf/README.md

 ## Data Simulation

-To simulate a MCGF with fully symmetric covariance structure, we begin with simulating 10 locations randomly.
+To simulate an MCGF with fully symmetric covariance structure, we begin with simulating 10 locations randomly.

 ``` r